UBC-CIC/wearable-remote-health-monitoring-dashboard/docs/deployment_guide.md

 *  [GitHub Account](https://github.com/)
 *  [Node 10 or greater](https://nodejs.org/en/download/)
 *  [Amplify CLI 4.13.1 or greater installed and configured](https://aws-amplify.github.io/docs/cli-toolchain/quickstart#quickstart)
-*  Please create a new Google Maps JavaScript API Key by following the instructions here: https://developers.google.com/maps/documentation/javascript/get-api-key
+*  Please create a new Google Maps API Key by following the instructions here: https://developers.google.com/maps/documentation/javascript/get-api-key

    Please navigate to your project on the [Google Cloud Platform Console](https://console.cloud.google.com/).
 Then click on the top left menu button and select **APIs and Services**.
 Click on the **+ ENABLE APIS AND SERVICES** button at the top of the page.
    Then search for and enable the following APIs: